G0dZilLAaA/epicircle/README.md

       "timeSlot": "2:00 PM",
       "address": "123 Green Street",
       "status": "Pending"
+    },
+    {
+      "id": 2,
+      "date": "2025-07-09",
+      "timeSlot": "10:00 AM",
+      "address": "456 Oak Avenue",
+      "status": "Completed"
     }
   ]
 }

-✅ Status transitions:
+Status Workflow:

-Customer creates → Pending
+Customer: Creates pickup → Pending

-Partner accepts → In Queue
+Partner: Accepts pickup → In Queue

-Partner completes → Pending for Approval
+Partner: Completes pickup → Pending for Approval

-Customer approves → Completed
+Customer: Approves → Completed

-⚙️ Notes
+📝 Notes

-Ensure your local IP is used in API URLs in both apps so devices on your network can connect to json-server.
+Local IP: Replace 192.168.223.239 with your machine’s IP in API URLs to ensure connectivity.

-If you use Expo Go, make sure your PC and phone are on the same Wi-Fi network.
+Expo Go: Ensure your device and PC are on the same Wi-Fi network.

-For dark/light themes, both apps support toggling from their respective Dashboards.
+Dark Mode: Toggle themes via the dashboard in both apps.
+Emulator Issues: If the Android emulator fails, verify ANDROID_HOME and restart adb:adb kill-server adb start-server

+Dependencies: Clear Metro cache if errors occur:npx expo start --clear

-📹 Video Walkthrough
+🎥 Video Walkthrough
-Add your Google Drive or YouTube link here once recorded.
+[Video link to be added after recording]
+A demo video showcasing both apps’ features, including login, OTP verification, dashboard navigation, pickup scheduling, request acceptance, and order history, will be uploaded to Google Drive or YouTube.

-🤝 Contact
+📧 Contact
-For questions about this project:
+For questions or feedback:

-Mohit Kumawat

-mohit.kumawat23b@iiitg.ac.in

-yaml
-Copy
-Edit
+Mohit Kumawat📧 mohit.kumawat23b@iiitg.ac.in🌐 GitHub Profile🔗 LinkedIn Profile (Update with your actual link)

+📜 License
+This project is licensed under the MIT License.

+Developed with 💚 for EpiCircle’s mission to create a sustainable future.